 - Car accident – During a physically traumatic event such as an auto accident, the spine can be impacted to the point that spinal discs are stretched beyond capacity, and this pressure can be severe enough to make even a healthy disc rupture.

 - Age-related degeneration – As we get older, the spinal discs begin to lose water and become more brittle, making them more prone to cracking and splitting.

-If you’ve been experiencing symptoms of a torn disc, then it’s important to see a doctor to obtain a proper diagnosis and to begin a treatment regimen.
+If you suspect that you have a torn disc, then it’s important to see a physician to obtain a proper diagnosis and begin a treatment regimen.
 Although in most cases a torn disc simply requires time to heal, there are a number of ways to help alleviate the symptoms caused by it and continue to live a happy life while recovering.
 Conservative treatments for a torn disc include:

 - Heat and cold therapy

 - Steroid injections